Docs

 • Progress bar shows import status

-Working with Briefs
+Working with Specs

-Briefs are build specs generated for each priority.
+Specs are build specs generated for each priority.

-Brief Sections
+Spec Sections

-Every brief contains 5 sections:
+Every spec contains 5 core sections:

-Clear, actionable task statement.
+1. What to Build Clear, actionable task statement.
 One sentence describing exactly what to implement.

-Business context - who's affected, revenue impact, urgency level.
+2. Why It Matters Business context — who's affected, revenue impact, urgency level.

-Real quotes from feedback:
+3. Customer Voice Real quotes from feedback:

 • Key Quote — The most impactful verbatim quote (5–20 words)